nx-dotnet/nx-dotnet/docs/core/generators/application.md

 ### pathScheme

-- (): Determines if the project should follow NX or dotnet path naming conventions
+- (string): Determines if the project should follow NX or dotnet path naming conventions